persinammon4/capstone-snake-game/README.md

 - Possible extensions of this project:
     - Implement the ability to have multiple computer controlled snakes initialized in random locations (still all run by A*).
-Allow user to toggle how many computer controlled competitor snakes there will be.
+Allow user to toggle how many computer controlled competitor snakes there will be in initial GUI.
     - For multiple computer controlled snakes, use multi-threading to run A* for each snake.
     - Think of other ways to introduce concurrency to complete tasks in parallel and speed up the game or increase the game's possible throughput.
-    - Have the computer controlled snake chase the user controlled snake. :0
+    - Have the computer controlled snake chase the user controlled snake.
     - Have a way to implement an overall leaderboard being written to from multiple games run on different computers.
     - Create new scenarios or types of obstacles.
     - Add changing colors of obstacles.
+    - Have a negative score deduction for if computer controlled snake eats the food first, or have a ticking time bomb sudden death type game, where if the score difference becomes too large then the game ends and computer snake wins.